Fukaya's conjecture on Witten's twisted $A_\infty$-structures: WKB for Green operator

-Finally, we restrict our attention to a small enough neighborhood $W_E$ of $v_E$.
-Since the operator $I$ is given by an integral with an exponential decay $e^{\Psi/\hp}$ along flow line, we can apply lemma \ref{stat_phase_exp} to obtain an expansion
+Finally, we restrict on a sufficiently small neighborhood $W_E$ of $v_E$.
+Since the operator $I$ is given by an integral with an exponential decay $e^{\lam \Psi}$ along flow line, we can apply lemma \ref{stat_phase_exp} to obtain an expansion

-By regrouping terms according to their order of $\hp$, we obtain an expansion of the form in equation \eqref{bwkbexpansion1}.
+By regrouping terms according to their orders of $\lam$, we obtain an expansion of the form given in equation \eqref{bwkbexpansion1}.